Skip to main content

 • The inputs are recorded. inputRefs let you audit which data went into the computation.

 • The result is tamper-evident.
-The signature proves the output came from the attested environment.
+The signature proves the output was produced by Astral’s key and hasn’t been altered since.
+Under attestation, it further proves the output came from the attested environment.

 This is substantially better than trusting an opaque API that returns true or false with no proof.